section-engineering-education/engineering-education/articles/web-developers-guide-seo/index.md

 When we place an order on Amazon, the order details and delivery estimate is available to our Google Assistant.
 Some links provide nice imagery and smooth transitions between apps such as LinkedIn URLs for example.

 Search engine optimization is the art of standing out amongst other websites.
-This art is pioneered by creating an experience that the user seeks repetitively, thereby increasing the websites presence on the internet.
+This art is pioneered by creating an experience that the user seeks repetitively, thereby increasing the website's presence on the internet.
 We will look at some of the key considerations a developer should keep in mind while designing a website.
 The techniques aim at simplifying the job of the millions of crawlers that search and [index the internet regularly](https://www.sciencedaily.com/terms/web_crawler.htm).

 We will look at the various aspects of SEO, and consider the important concepts of metadata.
 Towards the end of the article, you will have a solid grasp of some good SEO techniques.

 ### Traditional SEO
-Let's look at some of the methods that can be used to improve SEO.
+Let’s look at some of the methods that can be used to improve SEO.
 These are factors responsible for ensuring crawlers can easily do their job.
-Traditional SEO, had an earlier emphasis on HTML meta tags that was used to fill in a set of important keywords.
+Traditional SEO, had an earlier emphasis on HTML meta tags that were used to fill in a set of important keywords.
 Severe exploitation of this has resulted in search engines disregarding the keywords.

 Crawlers are bots that go through pages and find the content present there.
 They then list the various links the website directs to.
 By doing so, crawlers map the internet and enhance the performance of search engines.

 At the same time, the content plays a major role.
 The amount of time a user spends and the monetization capacity are tracked regularly by the crawlers.
 Finally, the target niche matters.

 Providing unique content that is designed, delivered, and branded has a higher chance of being ranked higher.
-The investment on User Interface and User Experience [(UI/UX)](https://neilpatel.com/blog/googlebot-optimization/) returns a larger time spent on the site and larger number of clicks which resuls in better SEO.
+The investment on User Interface and User Experience [(UI/UX)](https://neilpatel.com/blog/googlebot-optimization/) returns a larger time spent on the site and a larger number of clicks which results in better SEO.

 ### PageRank
 The [PageRank](https://en.wikipedia.org/wiki/PageRank) algorithm, named after Larry Page, is the algorithm used to measure and rank the importance of websites.
 The underlying assumption that ranking algorithms make is as follows: the quality of a site is directly proportional to the number of links to it.
 Quality links are links those pages that are ranked better.

-Now that we have better understanding about the topic, let us look at some pro-SEO dev techniques to boost your page ranking higher and higher.
+Now that we have a better understanding of the topic, let us look at some pro-SEO dev techniques to boost your page ranking higher and higher.

 ### Metadata